Food Science and Nutrition BSc (Hons) – 2023 entry

 The University will assess your fee status.
 If you are unsure whether you are likely to be considered a home, EU or overseas student for fees purposes, the UKCISA website offers more information.

-Safety equipment and/or uniform: £20 - The equipment pack includes laboratory coat, laboratory glasses, laboratory book, pen and padlock.
-Students are responsible for the costs associated with maintaining/washing/replacing any equipment
+- Safety equipment and/or uniform: £23 – equipment pack (includes laboratory coat, laboratory glasses, laboratory books, pen and bag).
+You are responsible for the costs associated with maintaining/washing/replacing any equipment

 Scholarships and bursaries

 We're committed to making sure that we offer support for students who might need it.

 You have the option to complete a Professional Training placement as part of this course.
 This will give you the opportunity to develop your professional, academic and personal potential, helping to prepare you for your future career.

 A significant proportion of placement students at Surrey are offered graduate-level jobs or go onto postgraduate study.

 Find out more about Professional Training placements and discover how these have transformed our students’ lives and career choices.

 You can choose to work for a range of employers, including the Government, specialised bakery, confectionary, cereal and dairy food companies, nutrition businesses and NHS trusts, to practise and enhance your skills.

 We also have an extensive number of partner institutions that offer placements exclusively to Surrey students, giving you access to research laboratories across the world.
 Our partner institutions include:

 - Clemson University, South Carolina, USA